wkumari/draft-wkumari-dnsop-extended-error/README.md

    field, since an EDNS0 option received by the original client will appear to have come from the resolver or forwarder sending it.

+   This document does not allow or prohibit any particular extended error codes and information to be matched with any particular RCODEs.
+   Some combinations of extended error codes and RCODEs may seem nonsensical (such as resolver-specific extended error codes in responses from authoritative servers), so systems interpreting the extended error codes MUST NOT assume that a combination will make sense.
+Receivers MUST be able to accept EDE codes and EXTRA-TEXT in all messages, including those with a NOERROR RCODE, but need not act on them.
+Applications MUST continue to follow requirements from applicable specifications on how to process RCODEs no matter what EDE values are also received.
+Senders MAY include more than one EDE option and receivers MUST be able to accept (but not necessarily process or act on) multiple EDE options in a DNS message.

 4. Defined Extended DNS Errors

    This document defines some initial EDE codes.
 The mechanism is